K3 Technology

 Healthcare networks require more thoughtful design than typical business networks.
 For Dallas medical practices, K3 Technology designs and maintains networks that account for:

-• EHR performance requirements — dedicated bandwidth allocation, quality of service (QoS) policies that prioritize clinical traffic, and redundant connectivity to prevent downtime
+• EHR performance requirements — dedicated bandwidth allocation, quality of service (QoS) policies that prioritize clinical traffic, and redundant connectivity to reduce avoidable downtime

 • Medical device segmentation — isolated network segments for medical devices that allow necessary clinical data flow while preventing lateral attack movement

-• Guest and patient Wi-Fi — separate wireless networks for patient access that are completely isolated from clinical systems
+• Guest and patient Wi-Fi — separate wireless networks for patient access designed to keep guest traffic away from clinical systems

 • Telehealth infrastructure — reliable, high-bandwidth connectivity optimized for video consultations with proper HIPAA-compliant platform configuration